Tylerberg45/ShopMasterOS/oil_change_tracker/README.md

 2. Confirm the app service now has `DATABASE_URL` in Variables (Railway usually injects automatically).
 3. Redeploy the app; tables auto-create via `Base.metadata.create_all`.
 4. Test: create a customer; refresh page; data persists across redeploys.
+5. Verify header `X-DB-Backend: postgresql` on any response and/or visit `/admin/db-info`.

+If you had existing SQLite data and want to migrate, run the migrate script locally (see below) then deploy.

 ### Migrate Existing Local SQLite Data
 Planned helper script `scripts/migrate_sqlite_to_postgres.py` usage: